Home for Global Students

 • Middle 50% ACT Composite: 34-36

-Johns Hopkins is a leading research university, particularly strong in medicine and health sciences.
+Johns Hopkins is hardest colleges to get into and a leading research university, particularly strong in medicine and health sciences.
 Its acceptance rate has significantly declined, reflecting increasing competition.
 The high percentage of admitted students with high school jobs/internships or civic engagement suggests that demonstrated engagement in research or impactful projects related to their academic interests is a significant factor.
 Applicants showcasing hands-on experience and a proactive approach will possess a competitive advantage.

 Pomona College